Amsterdam/design-system/packages/css/src/components/gap/README.md

 ## Class names

-The five sizes of [Component Space](/docs/foundation-design-tokens-space--docs) are available for the length of the margin.
+The five sizes of [Component Space](/docs/foundation-design-tokens-space--docs) are available for the width or height of the gap.

 | Class name    | Preview                                                                                   |
 | ------------- | ----------------------------------------------------------------------------------------- |